hsaygan/Engineering-Labs-Solutions/README.md

   * Operating Systems Lab

+## To Do:
+  * Add more Labs
+  * Add pictres/gifs of simulations
+  * Attach questions/assignment-problems to the solutions

 `Do Note that this isn't a thorough compilation!
 It does not contain the solutions of all the labs, and/or might be buggy!`